-The Audit Committee has adopted a policy which prohibits TransAlta, as our manager, from engaging the auditors for "prohibited" categories of non-audit services.
+The Audit Committee has adopted a policy that prohibits TransAlta, as our manager, from engaging the auditors for "prohibited" categories of non-audit services.
 Pre-approval must be obtained from the Audit Committee for permitted categories of non-audit services.
 This policy also provides authority to the Chair of the Audit Committee to approve such non-audit services during the quarter and report such approval to the committee at its next regularly scheduled meeting.
-The Audit Committee also granted management the authority to approve de minimus permissible non-audit services (which are in the aggregate no greater than five per cent of the total fees paid to the external auditors, or \$125,000) provided such services are reported to the Audit Committee at its next scheduled meeting.